Whitewater's whiz kid: 17-year-old Olympian Evy Leibfarth trains in Charlotte

 She was a fast learner.

-Under her father, Lee's tutelage as coach, and mother Jean, she rose through the worldwide ranks.
+Under her father, Lee's tutelage as coach, she rose through the worldwide ranks.

 This April she qualified for the games in Charlotte at the Whitewater Center